Last updated 24th March 2023

 Applications are now open, please have a look at the information guide and application form.
-If you have any questions please contact the Scheme Co-ordinator, Rev Linda Tomkinson firstname.lastname@example.org tel: 07784 325537
+If you have any questions please contact the Scheme Co-ordinator, Rev Deborah Prest firstname.lastname@example.org or visit the website.

-LJ has just completed her year on the Blackpool Ministry Experience Scheme and you can read her story of completing the scheme during lockdown below
+LJ completed her year with us in 2020 and you can read her story of completing the scheme during lockdown below

 The week before the government announced we were going into lock-down I had been setting up a midweek Communion service, and leading my first Bible study as part of a Lent series I had written!
 In response to the lock-down the staff team put our heads together and set up a Facebook group for our church family to gather together online.
 I led the second week of our Lent Bible study on that Facebook group and it was brilliant to see people engage who wouldn’t normally come.
 Even better that the posts stayed there so people could read them throughout the week.
 There’s been a real sense of journeying as we grow in our faith together, and I even got the privilege of helping co-lead the Start course over Zoom!

 A response team was set up to serve people on the estate who were elderly or isolating and I found myself queuing outside supermarkets and pharmacies for hours each day.
 I used that time to pray God would work through our church as we practically supported the most vulnerable people on our estate.

 I've recorded readings and sermons to use in our live streamed services, but when the government announced that those living alone could ‘bubble’ with another household, I joined with my vicar so we could live stream services together (see the photo).